Integrated Vascular Surgery Residency and Vascular Surgery Fellowship Programs

 At the VA Hospital, the vascular fellows and senior vascular residents act as junior consultants for the vascular surgical service.
 Here, a resident or fellow manages the in-patient service, oversees all consults, does the pre-operative planning for and performs all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), trains general surgical residents in all of these areas, manages and oversees the out-patient clinic, manages the endovascular inventory of the operating room, and works on academic research projects.

 During the Outpatient Services rotation, the fellow participates in all aspects of the outpatient experience.
 This includes working in the non-invasive Vascular Laboratory, where the fellow learns to perform and interpret the results of non-invasive testing modalities necessary to the diagnosis and treatment of vascular disease.
 The fellow is expected to qualify to take the RPVI examination for vascular laboratory certification.
-Additionally, the fellow spends time in the Vein Center, where he learns how to diagnose the full spectrum of venous disease and perform all appropriate treatments and procedures.
+Additionally, the fellow spends time in the Vein Center, where he learns how to diagnose the full spectrum of venous disease and perform all appropriate treatments and procedures, and operate at our outpatient vascular surgery center, where they learn not only technical skills but also the details of managing day-to-day operations in a surgery center based outside of the hospital.

 Research and Conferences